 06 of 15

-Japanese kerria (Kerria japonica) gives you a lot of flowers over several weeks in spring (later than forsythia).
+Japanese kerria (Kerria japonica) gives you a lot of flowers over several weeks in spring just after forsythia blooms.
+The bloom time may last as long as six weeks in the spring and may rebloom in summer.

-Japanese kerria's stems grow 3–6 feet in height (the shrub grows to a width that's also about 3-6 feet).
-These stems are bright green in color and remain so during the winter.
-Yellow "button" flowers dot the stems on the types with double flowers.
-Blossoms are single, though, on other kinds.Continue to 7 of 15 below.
+Japanese kerria's stems grow 3 to 6 feet in height with a similar spread.
+These stems are bright green in color and remain so during the winter).
+Yellow "button" flowers dot the stems on the types with single or double flowers.

 07 of 15